SavoLabs/posh-secrets-scan/readme.md

 ## Violations

-The `exit code` of the script will be `0` for success, or it will be the count of the number of violations found.
-The script will output the full path of the files that have violations, and the matching violation.
+The `exit code` of the script will be `0` for success, or it will be the count of the number of `Violations` found.
+The script will output the full path of the files that have violations, and the matching violation. `Warnings` will not change the `exit code`.

 ```
 [Warning]: Found 1 Violation that was overridden by exception rules.